brentd09/PSCourseScripts/Advanced/JEA/README.md

     # User roles (security groups), and the role capabilities that should be applied to them when applied to a session
     RoleDefinitions = @{ 'ADATUM\BOB' = @{ RoleCapabilities = 'JEA_AD_mgmt' }}
 #>
+# Make sure all the previous files are created and the edits are complete before running the next line
 Register-PSSessionConfiguration -Name NameofEndpoint -Path .\JEA_AD_mgmt.pssc
 ```
 ## On LON-CL1